Functional magnetic resonance imaging: Overview

 The fMRI concept builds on the earlier MRI scanning technology and the discovery of properties of oxygen-rich blood.
-MRI brain scans use a strong, permanent, static magnetic field to align nuclei in the brain region being studied.
-Another magnetic field, the gradient field, is then applied to spatially locate different nuclei.
-Finally, a radiofrequency (RF) pulse is played to kick the nuclei to higher magnetization levels, with the effect now depending on where they are located.
-When the RF field is removed, the nuclei go back to their original states, and the energy they emit is measured with a coil to recreate the positions of the nuclei.
+MRI brain scans use a strong, uniform, static magnetic field to align the spins of nuclei in the brain region being studied.
+Another magnetic field, with a gradient strength rather than a uniform one, is then applied to spatially distinguish different nuclei.
+Finally, a radiofrequency (RF) pulse is applied to flip the nuclear spins, with the effect depending on where they are located, due to the gradient field.
+After the RF pulse, the nuclei return to their original (equilibrium) spin populations, and the energy they emit is measured with a coil.
+The use of the gradient field allows the positions of the nuclei to be determined.
 MRI thus provides a static structural view of brain matter.
 The central thrust behind fMRI was to extend MRI to capture functional changes in the brain caused by neuronal activity.
 Differences in magnetic properties between arterial (oxygen-rich) and venous (oxygen-poor) blood provided this link.

-Since the 1890s it has been known that changes in blood flow and blood oxygenation in the brain (collectively known as hemodynamics) are closely linked to neural activity.
+Since the 1890s, it has been known that changes in blood flow and blood oxygenation in the brain (collectively known as brain hemodynamics) are closely linked to neural activity.
 When neurons become active, local blood flow to those brain regions increases, and oxygen-rich (oxygenated) blood displaces oxygen-depleted (deoxygenated) blood around 2 seconds later.
 This rises to a peak over 4–6 seconds, before falling back to the original level (and typically undershooting slightly).
 Oxygen is carried by the hemoglobin molecule in red blood cells.
 Deoxygenated hemoglobin (dHb) is more magnetic (paramagnetic) than oxygenated hemoglobin (Hb), which is virtually resistant to magnetism (diamagnetic).
 This difference leads to an improved MR signal since the diamagnetic blood interferes with the magnetic MR signal less.
 This improvement can be mapped to show which neurons are active at a time.